Archive 2022

 A sucessful neutral fault detection without false positives is not trivial based on a limited number of voltage readings (three power meters only), absence of phase angle information, and absence of a neutral to separate ground electrode voltage measurement

-However, using magnitudes of voltages only and their variation in the time domain according to load variation, we can tentatively propose an lightweight algorithm suitable for MCUs to detect such occurences.
+However, using magnitudes of voltages only and their variation in the time domain according to load variation, we could tentatively propose an lightweight algorithm suitable for MCUs to detect such occurrences.

 Keeping in mind that if the load are reasonably balanced the fault will be harder to detect, until a disturbance in the balance of loads will unbalance voltages.